jhass/nextcloud-keeweb/README.md

 [Nextcloud](https://nextcloud.com/) is an open source, self-hosted file sync and share and communication app platform.
 [Keeweb](https://keeweb.info/) is a web application for working with databases of the Keepass password manager.

 This integrates the two with each other.
+Just click on a *.kdbx file in Your Nextcloud to open it.

 ![demo](https://cloud.aeshna.de/u/mrzyx/keeweb.gif)